SystemSpace/Compendium/compendium.rst

   We don't use the numeric EIDs, but we do have EIDs.

   We create a numerical representation that is always exactly 20 void points.

+Are there specific TSUKI employees in the control room you know as people?
+  There's not too many people appointed to the bridge, so I know most of them.

+Have any Synapsian sayings or phrases you particularly like?
+  Luckily for me I don't have to deal with Synapsian too much, but I always liked "madaika" as a sort of "who knows/cares/it is a mystery".

+What music do you like?
+  I like Camellia, but only the less hardcore parts in between.
+I also like Jake Chudnow and that sort of stuff, VGM too.
+I think the music box is actually quite representative.

 The Key